 6. Others have noticed

-Oftentimes, ADHD is easiest to recognize in the school setting, making it difficult for parents to see the signs.
+Oftentimes, signs of ADHD are easiest to recognize in the school setting, making it difficult for parents to see the signs.
 ADHD can greatly interfere with tasks in the classroom, as well as behavior in school.
-Consequently, teachers and tutors may be more likely to notice signs of ADHD in your child while teaching them.
+Consequently, teachers and tutors may be more likely to notice signs of ADHD in kids while teaching them.
 Learning centers with staff experienced in coping with ADHD in school, like those at Tip-Top Brain, make it a point to document and relay concerns and insights to parents regularly.

-As children get older, lots of things change, all the way from their appearance to ADHD symptoms.
-In class, older children with ADHD may display trouble focusing on schoolwork and assignments, or reading social cues.
+As children get older, lots of things change, all the way from their appearance to subtle signs of ADHD.
+An older child with ADHD may display trouble focusing on schoolwork and assignments, or reading social cues.
 Although the consequences of in-school problems may be more apparent than the cause, at home, there are plenty of signs parents can look out for.
-Older children might have trouble managing time, maintaining personal hygiene, or helping out with chores at home.
-No one sign means your child has ADHD, but a long-standing history of numerous signs may be worth exploring.
+An older child with ADHD might have trouble managing time, maintaining personal hygiene, or helping out with chores at home.
+No one sign or even signs of ADHD means your child has ADHD, but a long-standing history of numerous signs may be worth exploring.
 Which of these sounds familiar to you?